LCC-CIT/CS295N-CourseMaterials/LectureNotes/CS295N-LN-WK03-D1-WorkingWithData.md

 A model is a C# class that primarily just contains properties.

-### Identifying classes, fields, and methods
+### Identifying classes, fields, properties and methods

+#### For OOP design in general

+When designing OOP classes for C# or any language,  one approach is to write a written prose description of what the software will do, then identify:

-- Nouns are classes or fields
+- Nouns: these are potential classes or fields, or properties.
-- Verbs are methods
+- Verbs: these are potential methods.

+#### For model classes

-- In models, we just use properties rather than create fields (instance variables).
+- We just use properties rather than create fields (aka instance variables) unless they are backing fields for properties.
+- We normally don't include methods.
+  - If methods are included they should be small and just for doing some kind of unit or format conversion of the data.
+  - The methods should have no dependencies, since model classes should have no dependencies.

 Example: